What to Expect During Treatment

-When your braces are first applied, your mouth may feel a bit sore in general, and your teeth may be extra sensitive to biting pressures for three to five days.
+When your braces are first applied, your mouth may feel a bit sore in general, and your teeth might be extra sensitive to biting pressures for three to five days.

 You may also experience this type of discomfort after adjustment appointments.

-The mild soreness described above can be relieved by rinsing your mouth with a warm salt water wash.
+The mild soreness described above could be relieved by rinsing your mouth with a warm salt water wash.

 To make one, dissolve one teaspoon of salt in 8 ounces of warm water, and rinse your mouth with the solution vigorously.